-- Wash the affected skin area with copious amounts of water. - Remove all clothing while in the shower (remove goggles last; double-bag contaminated clothes, when removing shirts or pullover sweaters, be careful not to contaminate the eyes.
+- Remove all clothing while in the shower (remove goggles last; double-bag contaminated clothes, when removing shirts or pullover sweaters, be careful not to contaminate the eyes.
 Cutting off such clothing will help prevent spreading the contamination.
-Do not put contaminated clothes back; they may still contain chemical residue.
+Do not put contaminated cloths back; they may still contain chemical residue.
 Wash contaminated clothing separately or discard).
-While you are in the shower, someone should call 911 immediately from a campus phone or (205) 934-2487 from a cell phone. - If 2.5% calcium gluconate gel or 0.13% benzalkonium chloride is available, washing can be stopped after 5 minutes, and start applying the ointment.
-Five minutes of washing will effectively remove all the HF from the body.
+While you are in the shower, someone should call 911 immediately from a campus phone or 205-934-2487 from a cell phone. - If 2.5% calcium gluconate gel or 0.13% benzalkonium chloride is available, washing can be stopped after 5 minutes, and start applying the ointment.
+5 minutes of washing will effectively remove all the HF from the body.
 Extra washing will only delay the treatment.
-If the neutralizing agents are not available, keep rinsing until medical help arrives. - Apply calcium gluconate gel (2.5%) while wearing gloves.
-Massage the gel promptly and repeatedly into the burned area.
+If the neutralizing agents are not available keep rinsing until medical help arrive.

+- Apply calcium gluconate gel (2.5%) while wearing gloves.
+Massage the gel promptly and repeatedly into burned area.
 Always follow the manufactures directions supplied with the HF burn ointment/solution if they differ from these. - Seek immediate medical attention.